allspiritseve/brick/README.md

 Writing raw SQL is fun, but there are occasional pain points, such as conditionally appending expressions or converting an object into a WHERE clause.
-Brickmason makes those things easier, but otherwise gets out of your way.
+Brick makes those things easier, but otherwise gets out of your way.

 A brick in its simplest form is an array of SQL strings and an array of parameters.